#3 of the Dirty Dozen Is “Lack of Knowledge”

 Let’s face it, in these times of ever-changing technology, we are sometimes faced with a task, without having all of the required information to correctly complete the task.

-To counteract this, the aircraft companies attempt to provide the correct amount of detail to their manuals or work cards (without boring you into complacency).
+To counteract this, the aircraft companies attempt to provide the correct amount of detail in their manuals or work cards (without boring you into complacency).

 The key to “Lack of Knowledge” is to understand each step of what you are doing.
-Technical reps get paid very good money to answer any and all of the questions you may have.
+Technical reps get paid very good money to answer any of the questions you may have.

 I just want to share this quick story with you: